 ¨ The one way system will be used at the end of the day also.

-¨ Year 1 & 2 pupils will be collected at 3.10 from the same entrance.
-Please wait for your child outside their classroom.
+¨ Year 1 & 2 pupils will be collected at 3.15 from the same entrance.

-¨ Year 3 & 4 pupils will be collected at 3.15 from the same entrance.
-Please wait for your child outside on the playground.
+¨ Year 3 & 4 pupils will be collected at 3.20 from their classroom door.

 ¨ Year 5 & 6 will be dismissed at 3.20 and meet you at the car park gate or walk home by themselves.